Ewicks/advanced-banking-system-proj-3/README.md

 - I used this library to create a auto type automation function, which gives the user a drop-down menu of what coins they can select based on what they have started typing.

 12. [Requests](https://pypi.org/project/requests/)
-- This libary allows me to sent HTTP requests without having to manually add query strings to the URLs.
+- This library allows me to sent HTTP requests without having to manually add query strings to the URLs.

 ## Testing